credwood/SportsBot/README.md

 ```
 (The environment in which this module was deveoped was a pyenv virtualenv 3.7.6.)

-Once the dependencies are installed, cd into sportsbot and you can get started by:
+Once the dependencies are installed, cd into sportsbot and you can get started with:

 ```sh
 from sportsbot.conversations import get_conversations